hunterloftis/awaiting/readme.md

 We've been here before, back when extending Object prototypes was cool; let's not regress.
 Instead, we should follow the example of lodash/underscore:
-JavaScript needed better Array and Object functions - not a 3rd party lib that replaced Array or Object with custom versions, or extended their prototypes with methods.
+JavaScript needed better Array and Object functions - not a 3rd party lib that replaced Array or Object with custom versions, or extended their prototypes with non-spec behavior.

 Node's ['unhandledRejection' event](https://nodejs.org/api/process.html#process_event_unhandledrejection)
 illustrates these interoperability issues: